hapax/hapax.github.io/assets/simple-physics.md

 \end{align*}
 $$

-where on the second line we used the fact that the components of different steps are independent, on the fourth line we reorganised the terms $(X_i^a)^2$ into individual steps, on the fifth line we used the definition of length and the linearity of expectation, and on the
+where on the third line we used the fact that the components of different steps are independent, on the fourth line we reorganised the terms $(X_i^a)^2$ into individual steps, on the fifth line we used the definition of length and the linearity of expectation, and on the